 In Daniel’s story, God spoke to King Nebuchanezzar through a dream about future empires and his future, and Daniel interpreted them.

 Proverbs 16:18 (NKJV)

 And brings him before great men.

-Joseph was also sustained by the faith in God he learnt from his father, Jacob, and his dreams — how Jacob toiled for 14+ years for his deceptive brother-in-law Laban, and how God blessed him in spite of Laban’s schemes, … how Esau his brother forgave Jacob for stealing his birthright and their father Isaac’s blessing.
+Joseph was also sustained by the faith in God he learnt from his father, Jacob, and his dreams — how Jacob toiled for 14+ years for his deceptive brother-in-law Laban, and how God blessed him in spite of Laban’s schemes, … how later, Esau his brother forgave Jacob for stealing his birthright and their father Isaac’s blessing.

 Joseph’s faith was anchored upon the Covenant that God made to his great grandfather Abraham through Isaac and his father Jacob … God’s fingerprint etched upon the stories of their lives …. upon the limb of his father Jacob (Genesis 32).